From drug discovery to delivery, we need to do more to fight infectious diseases

 The only licensed vaccine for TB was created a century ago.
 While it is moderately effective in protecting infants and young children from the disease, it is not as effective for adolescents and adults, who account for 90% of TB infections.
 There have also been only two drugs developed for TB in the last 50 years, but the treatment regimes take several months to work and sometimes years for people with drug-resistant TB.
 The high prices manufacturers set for TB drugs and diagnostic tests also mean they are less widely available in countries most affected by the disease.

-World leaders have a goal to end the TB epidemic by 2030.
-While there have been many scientific successes in TB research in the past decade – including a shorter oral treatment option for drug-resistant TB – more effort and investment is needed to meet this goal.
+While there have been many scientific successes in TB research in the past decade – including a shorter oral treatment option for drug-resistant TB – more effort and investment is needed if world leaders are to meet their goal to end the TB epidemic by 2030.
 We need to reduce the cost of research and development and make sure that the tests, tools and treatments on the market are affordable and available to everyone.

 The world’s efforts to control and prevent cholera, drug-resistant infections and TB show the failings of our current research and development ecosystem to protect global health.